-Teacher Education Core
+Teacher Education Core Multiple Subject Credential

-- 1. Develop a biblical world view as it relates to self, students, subjects, learning, effective teaching and evaluation. - Discover and develop unique God-given abilities. - 3.
-Understand the K-8 curriculum including: a. conceptual foundations of disciplines, - b. how knowledge is created and organized in the disciplines, - c. significant ideas in the disciplines, - d. values in the disciplines, and - e. connections among subject matter disciplines. - 4.
-Apply academic concepts and principles to specific situations, common problems and current issues to specifically include - a. analyzing situations, - b. synthesizing information from multiple sources, - c. making decisions on rational bases, - d. communicating skillfully, and - e. appreciating diverse perspectives. - Link and apply the content of college coursework to personal experiences in K-8 classrooms including: - a. exemplary teaching practices, - b.innovative out-of-class projects and assignments, and - c. various models of assessment. - 6.
-Develop respect for human similarities and differences including: - a. an awareness of their own perspectives pertaining to human diversity, - b. an openness to new perspectives regarding important variations among people, and - c. a critical understanding of the nature and forms of human discrimination and ways to overcome them. - 7.
-Utilize current and emerging technologies including: - a. increasing personal subject matter knowledge and understanding, - b. using multiple applications,
+- 1. Develop a biblical worldview as it relates to self, students, subjects, learning, effective teaching, and evaluation. - 2.
+Discover and develop unique God-given abilities. - 3.
+Understand the K-8 curriculum, including: - a. conceptual foundations of disciplines, - b. how knowledge is created and organized in the disciplines, - c. significant ideas in the disciplines, - d. values in the disciplines, and - e. connections among subject matter disciplines. - 4.
+Apply the content of college coursework to personal experiences in K-8 classrooms, including: - a. analyzing situations, - b. synthesizing information from multiple sources. - c. making decisions on rational bases, - d. communicating skillfully, and - e. appreciating diverse perspectives. - 5.
+Link and apply the content of college coursework to personal experiences in K-8 classrooms, including: - a. exemplary teaching practices, - b. innovative out-of-class projects and assignments, and - c. various models of assessment. - 6.
+Develop respect for human similarities and

-- c. analyzing, comparing and evaluating technologies as effective tools of study and learning in the seven major subject areas of study. ethical and social issues related to technology. - 8.
-Become a life-long reflective educator including: - a. examining and testing ideas, - b. reflecting on teaching practice to develop a deeper understanding of students, - c. developing a deeper understanding of learning, and - d. examining all aspects of teaching through a biblical grid.
+- differences including: - a. an awareness of their own perspectives pertaining to human diversity, - b. an openness to new perspectives regarding important variations among people, and - c. a critical understanding of the nature and forms of human discrimination and ways to overcome them. - 7.
+Utilize current and emerging technologies, including: - a. increasing personal subject matter knowledge and understanding, - b. using multiple applications, - c. analyzing, comparing, and evaluating technologies as effective tools of study and learning in the seven major subject areas of study, and - d. understanding ethical and social issues related to technology. - 8.
+Become a life-long reflective educator, including: - a. examining and testing ideas, - b. reflecting on teaching practice to develop a deeper understanding of students, - c. developing a deeper understanding of learning, and - d. examining all aspects of teaching through a biblical grid.